Did you know that your browser is out of date?

 I wish to continue viewing on my unsupported browser

 Healthcare companies face enormous challenges during this era of reform.
-The marketplace of the future will require new paradigms to realize the vision of affordability and quality.
+The future marketplace will require new paradigms to realize the vision of affordability and quality.
 Change will impact payers, providers, and pharmaceutical companies alike and require unprecedented collaboration at the intersections.

 Recognizing the power of a systemic view, healthcare companies are turning to Oliver Wyman.
-Our deep expertise across the healthcare landscape is centered in integrated health management – a differentiated approach in the marketplace that has been proven to drive critical transformation.
-Our perspective in life sciences is focused on transformational changes that pharmaceutical and biotechnology companies need to make in a world where product innovation is more challenging and where value is measured in patient outcomes.
+Our deep expertise across the healthcare landscape is centered in integrated health management – a differentiated approach proven to drive critical transformation.
+Our perspective in life sciences is focused on transformational changes that pharmaceutical and biotechnology companies need to make in a world where product innovation is more challenging and value is measured in patient outcomes.

 Healthcare reform is bringing major changes to the U.S. healthcare system.
 Care will be delivered and paid for in new and disruptive ways.
 Growth opportunities will shift to new segments and value chain components.
 White space opportunities will become increasingly important.
 Health plans that anticipate and proactively prepare for the post-reform marketplace will have a strategic advantage over other plans that wait to respond.